saveyak/jupyter-apis-homework/README.md

 For this assignment, I practiced using the API's for two different websites: Weather.com, and Last.FM.
 I practiced searching for information via an API and then looping through the data.

-# Something I learned in the process
+# Some things I learned in the process

 * How to look through an API documentation to get the information I need
 * How to concatenate strings